gunarevuri/Intro-programme-to-_solidity/README.md

     }

     function set(string _value) public {
-        value = _value;
+        value = _value;// here underscore "_" used to differentiate arguement and variable }
 }

-}
+// above code for mycontract programme

-// above code for mycontract programme which having just a small code get and set functions and changing the value according to our requirements;
+which having just a small code get and set functions both functions which we defined above are public any one can use that function.